Unequal exchange: Classification/quantification of unequal exchange

 Unequal exchange theory was notably advanced by Raúl Prebisch in the mid-20th century, who argued that global trade benefits industrialized nations at the expense of developing ones.
 Through his work with the United Nations Economic Commission for Latin America (ECLAC), Prebisch identified a pattern in which the prices of raw materials exported by Latin America, such as coffee and copper, declined relative to the manufactured goods imported from wealthy nations, a phenomenon known as the "declining terms of trade."
 This led to the development of the Prebisch-Singer Hypothesis, which posited that peripheral nations, those exporting raw goods, were structurally disadvantaged in the global economy.
 Prebisch’s ideas laid the foundation for dependency theory and inspired policies like import substitution industrialization (ISI) to reduce reliance on imports and promote local industrial growth in developing countries.

 Samir Amin used a system based on wage differences to calculate the unequal exchange with the assumptions of constant productivity and using Global Northern prices.
 Gernot Köhler in turn used a method that also included price differentials into calculation, using differences between Purchasing Power Parity and Market Exchange rate to calculate the drain.
+More recently, a Marxian input–output approach combining Marx’s value theory with Leontief analysis and World Input–Output Database data has been used to quantify unequal exchange and its effects on growth across 43 countries between 2000 and 2014, showing that unequal exchange could have reduced North–South convergence by an estimated 34% during this period.

 Dorninger et al. relied on the environmentally-extended multi-regional input-output modeling (EEMRIO) to quantify the unequal exchange from a perspective based on the theory of ecologically unequal exchange.
 Jason Hickel et al., using a similar method, calculated the amount that was drained from the Global South between the years 1990 to 2015 was equivalent to 242 trillion in 2010 US Dollars.
 In line with Samir Amin's original suggestion, Hickel et al. used Northern prices to quantify the physical resources that were drained from the Global South in financial terms.